 The Apo Componon HM lenses discussed in this page use a relatively simple optical scheme with 6 elements in 4 groups, with a cemented doublet at either end.
 This scheme uses thicker elements of (presumably) modern glass types, and should be moderately more expensive to produce than modifications of the double-Gauss scheme used in the majority of non-apochromatic enlarger lenses.

 The Schneider literature on these lenses also shows that they are apochromatic only with respect to transversal chromatic aberration.
 They behave like ordinary achromatic lenses with respect to axial chromatic aberration (i.e. they correct this aberration only at two wavelengths, not three like apochromatic lenses are expected to do).

-Axial chromatic aberration was not of particular importance for enlarger lenses, since they were only supposed to be used in perfect focus with a flat subject and a flat projected image.
+Axial chromatic aberration was not of particular importance for enlarger lenses, since they were only supposed to be used in perfect focus on a flat subject, and to produce a flat projected image.
 This aberration is much more counterproductive in photomacrography, where it becomes immediately visible in out-of-focus portions of even slightly three-dimensional subjects.

-To me, this is one more proof that these lenses were designed for photographic enlargement, and re-purposed by Schneider for machine vision and small-subject imaging without any re-design of the optics.
+To me, this is one more indication that these lenses were designed for photographic enlargement, and subsequently re-purposed by Schneider for machine vision and small-subject imaging without any re-design of the optics.

 Diffraction is taken into accunt in the calculation of maximum useful magnification at a given lens aperture.
 For this test, I used an Olympus E-M1 Mark II with 20 Mpixel sensor, with pixels size of 3.33 μm.
 The maximum useful magnification at a specific lens aperture is specified in the remaining table columns.
 This is only a best-case estimate, since there is no guarantee that testing will show an acceptable image quality at the specified magnification and aperture.